melonproject-archive/documentation/chapters/risk_engineering.md

 - Rationale: to limit fund exposure to any individual token.

 ### Asset Whitelist
 - Provides the ability to create an inclusive list of tokens (addresses) which are permitted to be held by the Melon Fund.
-Auxiliary functionality to set a maximum number of list members and to freeze the list is also provided.
+The asset list is defined at the time of policy contract construction.
+Asset addresses can, however be subsequently removed from a whitelist by the contract owner.

 - Asset Whitelist is a pre-condition policy due to the fact that an asset's existence in the whitelist can be confirmed prior to any transaction and does not require post-transaction state comparison.